hacone/hc_temporary/README.md

 variant_sites = { "MonomerName" : { "Monomer" : freq_as_mon, (pos, base) : freq } }
 ```

+### Workflow
+Actually, I don't even remember what I did..., let me have some time to recall it right...

+Assume, monomers were already defined, and alignment was done for centromeric long reads, thus you have SAM files.
+`EncodedRead.py` is then used to encode reads properly (i.e., assign monomers onto regions in reads, in a manner almost-non-overlapping). `EncodedRead.py` also defines related data, so it's referenced by other scripts later.

+Read segregation (into distinctive arrays; n.e. chromosome segregation) based on assigned monomers, is then done using (TODO: which script?).

+Then you use a collection of commands in `HOR_work.sh`; you may want to see k-monomer frequencies, and define some identification of similar monomers and then tentative HOR unit...
+You will HOR-encode the reads by one of the command there.

+HOR encoded reads are then processed by the latest `Layout.py` to make/investigate layouts.

 ### TODO
 Too many to be written down here.